-14 Places to Play with Babies and Toddlers in Champaign-Urbana
+14 Places to Play with Babies, Toddlers and Preschoolers in Champaign-Urbana

-The best places to take your baby or toddler to play in Champaign-Urbana and surrounding communities
+The best places to take your baby, toddler or preschooler to play in Champaign-Urbana and surrounding communities

 Ask any parent with kids of any age and they’ll remind you that toddlerhood is just a unique time in the life of a parent.
-Finding places and spaces to be safe and enjoy fun with babies and toddlers is helpful to navigating this season in parenting, and especially so if you are also caring for more than one child, too.
+Finding places and spaces to be safe and enjoy fun with babies, toddlers and preschoolers is helpful to navigating this season in parenting, and especially so if you are also caring for more than one child, too.

 Some general ideas